apache/camel/examples/camel-example-cxf/README.txt

 To run the example within ServiceMix 4
- First, you need to install the camel-cxf, camel-jetty features into ServiceMix4 Then install this bundle into ServiceMix, and use those java client to call the services mvn exec:java -PHttpToJMS.Client mvn exec:java -PCamelTransport.Client mvn exec:java -PWebServiceProvider.Client
+ First, you need to install the camel-cxf, camel-jetty features into ServiceMix4 Then install this bundle into ServiceMix, and use the following Java clients to call the services:

+ mvn exec:java -PHttpToJMS.Client
+ mvn exec:java -PCamelTransport.Client
+ mvn exec:java -PWebServiceProvider.Client